Advertisement

 Old buildings that don’t get torn down usually end up used for public purposes: tourism hotspots, religious areas, government buildings, and the like.
 But the Nilaya Residence differs from those in that it’s an old home the family preserved to continue their own familial heritage together in their ancestral village.

 The location of the Nilaya Residence is at Jainagar, India, an area that’s become more industrialized over time.
-Local architecture firm IDIEQ took on the project, with Saubhagya ‘Daksh’ as lead architect and Priya Srivastava as lead designer.
+Local firm IDIEQ took on the project, with Saubhagya ‘Daksh’ as lead architect and Priya Srivastava as lead designer.

 The exterior of the Nilaya Residence.
 Photo by Harsh Nigam.